3 Chapter 3- Understanding Labor Cost

 - Recordkeeping: Employers must maintain records of employee wages, tips received, and any tip credit applied.

-The tipped credit can benefit restaurants by reducing labor costs, but it is crucial to ensure that tipped employees still receive at least the minimum wage.
+The tipped credit can benefit restaurants by reducing labor costs, but ensuring that tipped employees still receive at least the minimum wage is crucial.
 Servers are not required to claim a specific percentage of sales as their tips.
 However, they must report all the tips earned for tax purposes.
 This applies to tips received on credit cards and cash tips.

 - IRS Tip Threshold: The IRS uses an 8% gross sales benchmark to monitor restaurant tip reporting.
 The 8% is not a requirement for waitstaff but a way for the IRS to identify potential under-reporting.